a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-5.md

         <i class="fa fa-pencil" aria-hidden="true"></i>
     </div>
     <div class="note-message" style="flex-flow: column wrap">
         <p>You can verify that the <code>widget</code> table was detected by the Flask Migrate extension from the output of the <code>flask db migrate</code> command.
-You should see a message similar to the example above, which states <strong>"Detected added table <code>widget</code>"</strong>, followed by a statement indicating the migration script was successfully generated.</p>
+You should see a message similar to the example above (<strong>Detected added table 'widget'</strong>), followed by a statement indicating the migration script was successfully generated.</p>
     </div>
 </div>